scikit-activeml/annotlib/docs/overview.rst

 ------------------------------
 A main contribution of *annotlib* is the simulation of annotators.
-Since the number of publicly available data sets with labels of multiple annotators is restricted, our Python package offers techniques of simulating several annotator types implemented as different Python classes.
+Since the number of publicly available data sets with labels of multiple annotators is restricted, our package offers techniques for simulating several annotator types.
 Another advantage of such artificial annotators is the knowledge of the underlying simulation procedure, so that selection strategies can be tested on their robustness regarding the handling of different annotator types.
 The relations between the classes of annotator types is given by the diagram in :numref:`structure`.